Oct

 When you reach the time of your life where you decide you want to start a family, it is a great idea to schedule an appointment with your obstetrician.
 Seeing an obstetrician before conception lets you determine if you feel comfortable with the doctor’s philosophies and qualifications.
 If you are seeing a new obstetrician, you will have time to develop a good rapport.
 Seeing an obstetrician before conception will allow you to establish a medical history with your doctor, enable them to determine if you are fertile, and identify any issues which could make your pregnancy high-risk.
 Doing so will allow you to enter the earliest stages of your pregnancy with the information necessary to make good decisions.

 If you wait to see an obstetrician, your first appointment should occur at some point in the first trimester.
 It is preferable to make an appointment immediately after getting a positive pregnancy test or eight weeks after your last period.
-Dr. Jenkins will perform necessary testing and do lab work that will look into your overall health.
+The team will perform the necessary testing and do lab work that will look into your overall health.
 An ultrasound will be taken to confirm your pregnancy, during which a due date can be set.
-Any necessary genetic testing can be discussed as well as the need for prenatal vitamins.
+Any necessary genetic testing can be discussed, as well as the need for prenatal vitamins.
 Establishing an organized care plan early in your pregnancy that you will follow through the second and third trimesters will ensure that you and your baby progress well through the pregnancy.

 We offer general care, gynecology, and obstetrics services that span all